breatheco-de/content/src/content/lesson/event-driven-programming.md

      document.querySelector("input").addEventListener('change', myChangeHandler);
 ```

 Notice that in `addEventListener()` we only reference the function (`myChangeHandler`) and do not actually call it (`myChangeHandler()`).
 If you call it, it will automatically run when the page loads and not wait for an event to be triggered, which is highly undesirable.
-Therefore we do not need to pass the **Event object** as an argument there (there are no parentheses).
+Therefore, we do not need to pass the **Event object** as an argument there (there are no parentheses).
 The event object is passed automatically by the `addEventListener()` to the handler function.

 ### Additional information for mouse events